jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

-Jupyter Notebook 7 is built with components from JupyterLab, and since both use the same building blocks, that means your extension can work on both with little or no modification depending on its design.
+Jupyter Notebook 7 is built with components from JupyterLab, and since both use the same building blocks, that means your extension can work on both (or any other frontend built with JupyterLab components) with little or no modification depending on its design.

 This guide will give you an overview of compatibility features, then a tutorial and reference code covering some of the topics mentioned here.